 Brother James Matthew Cunningham was born on March 20, 1949, to the late Richard

-To send flowers in memory of James Cunningham, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Cunningham, please visit our Heartfelt Sympathies Store.

 Cunningham, Sr., and Bessie Mae Brown Cunningham in Fort Lauderdale, Florida.
 He was

 the third oldest of ten children.
 One grandson, Daqwain of Greensboro, North Carolina,

 He received his education at Old Dillard Elementary and Dillard High School in Fort